john-hawkins/projit/docs/paper/joss.md

 The `projit` datastore is light-weight enough that it can easily be stored with code inside a source code repository.
-Meaning that future users can interogate the experiment history of the project.
+Meaning that future users can interrogate the experiment history of the project.
 This is useful for both project continuation, auditing/repeatability and opening the possibility of scripted meta-data analysis.
 The package has been used in a number of scientific publications to manage the results of